-- You delay receiving payment which means less cash in your business
+- Delays payments, which means less cash in your business

-- You may have to set up processes to remind customers to pay
+- Requires time to set up consistent and automatic processes to remind customers to pay

-- Your company risks not getting paid by your customer
+- Risks that your company is not paid by your customer after work is done

 How to Bill in Arrears with PaySimple